bomb20/currytime/readme.md

 # Openkolloq - Haskell

-This document is ment to be compiled using pandoc.
+This document is meant to be compiled using pandoc.

 ## Compiling